DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 [Learn more about applying for the right visa for your teacher training course](/non-uk-teachers/visas-for-non-uk-trainees).

-## Step 5: plan your move to the UK
+## 5. Plan your move to the UK

 For help with your move, [read our tips on relocation](/non-uk-teachers/plan-your-move-to-the-uk).

-## Step 6: complete your teacher training and gain qualified teacher status (QTS)
+## 6. Complete your teacher training and gain qualified teacher status (QTS)

 If you’re accepted on to a teacher training course in England, you’ll train for one year (or longer if you’re part-time) to gain [qualified teacher status (QTS)](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/what-is-qts).

-## Step 7: apply for your first teaching job
+## 7. Apply for your first teaching job

 When you have qualified teacher status, you will be able to apply for paid teaching jobs in all schools in England.
 Depending on your immigration status, you may also need to apply for a visa allowing you to work in the UK.